bix-1/sKAM/README.md

 ## Installation
 - Clone repo
+- Install requirements using `pip install -r requirements.txt`

 ## Usage
 - **Run** using `./sKAM.py`
+- If using outside of KolejNet network, provide your user credentials (username, password) to access the information system
 - See `./sKAM.py --help` for detailed usage
 - Updates are printed on standard output
   - Data is stored in `data` folder